frequenz-floss/frequenz-repo-config-python/README.md

     The trailing slash in `new-project/` and the lack of it in `/path/to/existing/project` are meaningful to `rsync`.

+    Also make sure to **exclude** the `.git/` directory to avoid messing up with your local git repository.

 ## Update an existing project